tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Languages** understands the languages caster speaks
 >- **Challenge** —
 >___
->***Terror Frenzy (Fury Only).***.
-The spirit has advantage on attack rolls against frightened creatures.
+>***Terror Frenzy (Fury Only).*** The spirit has advantage on attack rolls against frightened creatures.
 >
->***Weight of Sorrow (Despair Only).***.
-Any creature, other than caster, that starts its turn within 5 feet of the spirit has its speed reduced by 20 feet until the start of that creature’s next turn.
+>***Weight of Sorrow (Despair Only).*** Any creature, other than caster, that starts its turn within 5 feet of the spirit has its speed reduced by 20 feet until the start of that creature's next turn.
 >
 >#### Actions
->***Multiattack.***.
-The spirit makes a number of attacks equal to half this spell’s level (rounded down).
+>***Multiattack.*** The spirit makes a number of attacks equal to half this spell's level (rounded down).
 >
->***Chilling Hand.***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
-Hit: 1d12 + 3 + the spell’s level cold damage.
+>***Chilling Hand.*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
+Hit: 1d12 + 3 + the spell's level cold damage.
 >
->***Dreadful Scream (1/Day).***.
-The spirit screams.
+>***Dreadful Scream (1/Day).*** The spirit screams.
 Each creature within 30 feet of it must succeed on a Wisdom saving throw against caster's spell save DC or be frightened of the spirit for 1 minute.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 >#### Bonus Action
 >
->***Shadow Stealth (Fear Only).***.
-While in dim light or darkness, the spirit takes the Hide action.
+>***Shadow Stealth (Fear Only).*** While in dim light or darkness, the spirit takes the Hide action.
 >

 ---